spectrocloud/librarium/content/docs/06-integrations/00-kubernetes.md

 ### Configure OIDC Identity Provider

-When you add the PXK pack to your AWS, EKS, or MAAS cluster profile, Palette displays the following OIDC IDP choices.
+Platforms that use PXK can use the OIDC IDP feature.
+When you add the PXK pack to cluster profile, Palette displays the following OIDC IDP options.
+All the options require you to map a set of users or groups to a Kubernetes RBAC role.
+To learn how, refer to [Create Role Bindings](/clusters/cluster-management/cluster-rbac/#createrolebindings).

 <!-- If you do ***not*** choose Palette or your tenant as the IDP, you must manually configure OIDC parameters in the pack to specify a third-party IDP.  -->

 <br />

 - **None**: This is the default setting and requires no OIDC configuration.
+This setting displays in the YAML as `noauth`.

   <br />